peterwittek/ncpol2sdpa/doc/source/examples.rst

 Examples
 ********

-Example 1: Mixed-Level Relaxation of a Bell Inequality
+Example 1: Max-cut
 ======================================================
-This is a polynomial optimization problem of commutative variables mentioned in Section 5.12 of the following paper:
+This is a polynomial optimization problem of commutative variables mentioned in Section 5.12 of Henrion et. al (2009).

-Henrion, D.; Lasserre, J. & Löfberg, J. GloptiPoly 3: moments, optimization and semidefinite programming.
-Optimization Methods & Software, 2009, 24, 761-779

 We rely on NumPy and SciPy to remove the equality constraints from the problem

 ::